 - Towing and Labor coverage, which will pay for roadside needs in a non-accident situation, including a tow truck.

-Other coverage options are available depending on the insurance company, and can include things like waiver of deductible for certain types of claims, accident forgiveness, and new cover replacement coverage.
+Other coverage options are available depending on the insurance company and can include things like waiver of the deductible for certain types of claims, accident forgiveness, and new cover replacement coverage.
 Options vary in coverage and in costs.

 Car Insurance and the Law

 D.C. laws helps to ensure the financial responsibility requirements are met by all drivers by penalizing those who fail to comply.
 The DMV keeps records of all insurance policies in the state and is notified by the insurance company when a policy lapses or is canceled.
 Drivers will then be notified and required to provide proof of a new insurance policy.
 Lapses in insurance will result in suspension of vehicle registration and plates.

 Drivers who are caught driving without insurance will face fines of $300 to $500 for a first offense and $500 to $1000 for subsequent offenses.